1 lb ground turkey

 1 tube of croissants

-4 large scrambled eggs (I take out 1/2 of the yolk)
+4 large scrambled eggs (I take out 1/2 of the yolk)2 large slices of deli ham (cut into small pieces)

 1/2 cup of grated cheese (I use cheddar cheese/Monterrey jack combo)